CoSMeTIC: Zero-Knowledge Computational Sparse Merkle Trees with Inclusion-Exclusion Proofs for Clinical Research: Problem Formulation

 \subsection{Computational Sparse Merkle Trees}

 We consider Sparse Merkle Trees (SMT) as a means to represent the computational graph pertaining to the global aggregation function $\mathcal{A}^s$ parametrized by $\theta_{\mathcal{A}^s}$.
-SMTs are a sparse version of conventional Merkle trees which rely on a well-formed hash function that provides one-wayness, hiding and collision resistance properties \cite{menezes1996handbook}.
-We formally define a hash function in Definition \ref{defn2}. \begin{definition}[Hash Function] A hash function denoted by \verb|hash| can be defined such that it can consume arbitrary length inputs so as to map to fixed length outputs of size $K$
+SMTs are a sparse version of conventional Merkle trees which rely on a well-formed hash function formally as defined in Definition \ref{defn2}. \begin{definition}[Hash Function] A hash function denoted by \verb|hash| can be defined such that it can consume arbitrary length inputs so as to map to fixed length outputs of size $K$

+\end{definition} Specifically in the context of Definition \ref{defn2}, we assume \verb|hash| is a cryptographic hash function satisfying collision and preimage resistance.
+We further assume the user and transform salts $\mu_u$ and $\tau_u$ carry sufficient entropy that the space of possible inputs to $\mathsf{hash}(\mathcal{L}^s(\delta_u, \mu_u, \tau_u))$ is too large for an adversary to enumerate by brute force, even if the underlying participant attributes $\delta_u$ are drawn from a small or otherwise guessable set of values.
+Together, these two properties ensure that an adversary observing $\mathsf{hash}(\mathcal{L}^s(\delta_u, \mu_u, \tau_u))$ can neither invert the hash directly, by preimage resistance, nor recover $\delta_u$ through exhaustive search over candidate inputs, by the entropy contributed by the salts.
+Consequently, we assume that the hashed leaf transforms and aggregation inputs do not reveal the underlying participant data to a computationally bounded adversary.

-\end{definition} Sparse Merkle Trees (SMTs) differ from conventional Merkle trees in both tree height and the number of leaf nodes.
+Sparse Merkle Trees (SMTs) differ from conventional Merkle trees in both tree height and the number of leaf nodes.
 For a hash function producing an output of $K$ bits, a traditional Merkle tree has a variable height that depends on the number of data elements included as leaves.
 In contrast, an SMT consists of $2^K$ leaves resulting in a fixed tree height of $K$.
 Given a set of data elements, the construction of an SMT relies on determining the hash string of each element.
 The binary representation of each hash string determines the leaf position of the corresponding data element while the unfilled leaf positions are characterized by the hash of a default element.
-Starting from the leaves, the conventional version of the SMT is constructed by recursively hashing the concatenation of hash strings of two adjacent elements ultimately culminating in the root element.